 The Warren Family has its own ancestral ties to St. Nicholas Abbey.
 Larry’s great-grandfather, William Richards, owned a jewelry store in Bridgetown called William D. Richards and Son; the son being Larry’s grandfather, Ernest.
 Renowned throughout the Caribbean for their expertise as both jewelers and watchmakers, William and Ernest were contracted to maintain many of the clocks on the island, including the Parliament Clock and the clock at Harrison College, one of the island's premier learning institutions.
 William and Ernest were also commissioned to maintain many of the plantations' clocks, and likely visited St. Nicholas Abbey to maintain the grandfather clock located on the landing.
-Upon purchasing the plantation, Larry discovered a small clock made by William D. Richards and Son tucked away in one of the upstairs closets of the great house, which is now a family treasure.
+Upon purchasing the plantation, Larry discovered a clock made by William D. Richards and Son tucked away in one of the upstairs closets of the great house, which is now a family treasure.

 Anna’s grandfather, Dr. Archibald Herbert, was a prominent doctor in Barbados; his advice was often sought in settling both family and neighbourly disputes any time of the day or night.
-Perhaps his voice of reason would have come in handy during the disputes between Berringer and Yeamans, although it may well have altered the fascinating history St. Nicholas Abbey calls its own.
+Perhaps his voice of reason would have come in handy during the disputes between Berringer and Yeaman, although it may well have altered the fascinating history St. Nicholas Abbey calls its own.

-In 2012, Simon Warren married Camilla Louise Whitehead at St James Church followed by a reception at St. Nicholas Abbey.
-The couple welcomed their sons, twins Arthur and Henry, in May 2014, establishing the next generation of St. Nicholas Abbey stewardship.
+In 2013, Simon Warren married Camilla Louise Whitehead at St James Church followed by a reception at St. Nicholas Abbey.
+The couple welcomed their twin sons, Arthur and Henry, in May 2014, establishing the next generation of St. Nicholas Abbey stewardship.
 On 11 October 2017 Camilla and Simon's third son George Larry Warren was born.